CaseyRo/casey.berlin/posts/My Apple Vision (Pro).md

 I've been asked by a few people what I think about the upcoming Apple Vision or talking about it in Apple's marketing words: "The first steps into spatial computing".

-Imagine a world where your apps live in your space, transforming your environment into an infinite canvas.
-With spatial videos and photos, relive cherished moments in 3D, and turn any room into a personal theatre.
-Curious about the potential of this game-changing technology?
-Let us take a comprehensive look at the future of spatial computing.
+I imagine a world where your content (apps, photos, [music](https://www.linkedin.com/posts/gregmadison_metaquest3-madewithunity-spatialcomputing-ugcPost-7158561762248683520-GGQS/)) have a place around you, adding digital assets to your personal surroundings without bothering anyone else.
+Apps can take all the room around you without anyone noticing, photos can be enjoyed as personal memories and movies watched as intended.
+Fascinating!

 Before we dive in, if you haven't seen Apple's keynote yet about it, check out what The Verge posted to get you up to speed: